isomerpages/moe-loyangviewsec/_programmes/Applied Learning Programme (ALP).md

-NXplorers 2020 is a competition championed by Science Centre Singapore and Shell Singapore for young people to develop sustainable solutions to food, water and energy challenges.
+NXplorers 2020 is a competition championed by Science Centre Singapore and Shell Singapore for young people to develop sustainable solutions to food, water and energy challenges.&nbsp;&nbsp;

 Our students decided to tackle the food waste problem that is happening in Singapore.